Meet our Support Team

 Name: Kate Beckwith

-What is your spirit kitchen or garden tool and why?
-My spirit tool is a garden trellis.
+What kitchen or garden tool are you most like and why?
+A garden trellis.
 I like to offer support to help others reach new heights.
 I’m at my best when I get stuck in at ground level, and work together with others to produce amazing results.
 I can tailor my shape to fit the need at the time, and I can stay the distance come rain or shine.

 What is your favourite resource or recipe on the Shared Table?
 One favourite resource is hard to pick, because the Shared Table is a treasure trove of resources tailored to the changing seasons.
 If I had to pick one, it would have to be Volunteer resourcing challenges, because it provides examples of how, together, we can work through obstacles and find solutions that support our amazing specialists and keep Kitchen Garden Program classes running sustainably.